Main Street U.S.A. at Disney World

 Related: Meet Mickey Mouse at Magic Kingdom

-Related: Meet Snow White at Disney World
+Related: Meet Snow White at Magic Kingdom

 My best advice for meeting characters is to check the My Disney Experience app on the day of your visit.
-It will list the exact characters with times for the day.
+It will list the exact characters with their times for the day.

 Casey’s Corner